Hinsdale, Massachusetts: Government

 Hinsdale employs the open town meeting form of government, and is led by a board of selectmen.
 The town has its own services, including police, fire and public works departments.
 Hinsdale shares its post office (and its ZIP Code of 01235) with neighboring Peru.
 The nearest hospital, the Berkshire Medical Center, is located in Pittsfield.

 On the state level, Hinsdale is represented in the Massachusetts House of Representatives as part of the Second Berkshire district, which covers central Berkshire County, as well as portions of Hampshire and Franklin counties, and is represented by Democrat Paul Mark.
 In the Massachusetts Senate, the town is part of the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin counties, and is represented by Democrat Benjamin Downing.
 Hinsdale has its own police department, which patrols the town, and Hinsdale is also patrolled by the Fourth (Cheshire) Station of Barracks "B" of the Massachusetts State Police.
 Newly elected Selectman Bartholomew J. Collins represents the town on the campaign of “Small towns working together make strong towns”.
 Republican Governor Charlie Baker has an approval rating of 62% as of September, 2016.

 On the national level, Hinsdale is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, by Democrat Richard Neal of Springfield.
 Massachusetts is currently represented in the United States Senate by senior Senator, Democrat Elizabeth Warren and junior Senator, Democrat Ed Markey.

 Education

 Hinsdale is one of the seven towns in the Central Berkshire Regional School District, the largest district (by land area) in the Commonwealth.
 Students in Hinsdale attend the Kittredge Elementary School in the town for elementary school, along with students from Peru.
 All students in the district travel to Dalton to attend Nessacus Regional Middle School for sixth through eighth grades and Wahconah Regional High School for the high grades.
 There are no private schools in Hinsdale, with the nearest being in the Pittsfield area.

 The nearest community college is Berkshire Community College in Pittsfield.
-The nearest state college is Massachusetts College of Liberal Arts in North Adams, and the nearest state university is the University of Massachusetts Amherst.
+The nearest state college is Massachusetts College of Liberal Arts in North Adams, the nearest state university is the University of Massachusetts Amherst, and the nearest private college is Williams College in Williamstown.